2025–26 Reading F.C. season: August

-On 20 August, Reading travelled to the Toughsheet Community Stadium to face Bolton Wanderers looking for their first league win of the season.
-Reading drew 1–1 with Mason Burstow opening the scoring for the hosts in the 52nd minute with his shot taking a deflection off new Reading defender Derrick Williams and wrong footing Joel Pereira and Andre Garcia then equalised for the visitors in the 84th minute against the run of play with his shot taking a deflection off George Johnston and wrong footing Bolton goalkeeper Teddy Sharman-Lowe.
-This result saw Reading gain their first point of the season and move up to 21st place.
-Following the match Reading manager Noel Hunt confirmed that Kelvin Ehibhatiomhan would miss two to three weeks with a grade one groin tear.
+On 20 August, gained their first point of the season and move up to 21st place after a 1-1 draw against Bolton Wanderers.
 The Reading goal was Andre Garica's first professional league goal.

-On 24 August, Reading manager Noel Hunt gave an in-depth explanation about the long-running saga to sign a forward and saying that he still wants 3 to 4 more players before the transfer deadline on 1 September 2025 at 7pm and 2 before the EFL Cup match against AFC Wimbledon on 26 August.
-He said to James Earnshaw of the Reading Chronicle: “There are a couple of elements.
+On 24 August, Reading manager Noel Hunt gave an in-depth explanation about the long-running saga to sign a forward and saying that he still wants 3 to 4 more players before the transfer deadline on 1 September 2025 at 7 pm and 2 before the EFL Cup match against AFC Wimbledon on 26 August.
+He said to James Earnshaw of the Reading Chronicle: "There are a couple of elements.
 Teams want money for players and players want big money.
 We all know that the salaries in League One have shifted greatly in the last year-and-a-half to two years.
-Between clubs we’re negotiating to get players in, between players we’re negotiating to get them in.
+Between clubs we're negotiating to get players in, between players we're negotiating to get them in.
 Hopefully we have one or two done before Tuesday [26 August 2025] – whether or not they can play on Tuesday [against AFC Wimbledon in the EFL Cup] is another thing.
-We are really hopeful”.
-He then continued to say: “We have asked questions of some players but certain ones don't want to come out of the league they're in and want to try and stay in the league – fair enough, they'll wait until the end of the window.
-We don't want to wait anymore and want to get a couple in early next week.
-I'm not sure they'll be available for Tuesday, but we'll get a good week of work into them hopefully”.
-Hunt then concluded by saying: “There is [money to compete].
-We’ve had conversations with Rob [Couhig] and Joe [Jacobson].
-It's tough because I’ve been a player and people are waiting for money to come out of clubs and if you have two or three years left on a contract on big dough, you don't want to leave it behind.
-Can we compete with Championship wages?
-No, we can't.
-Not many at this level [in League One] can, so it's about a happy medium where they are happy to come.
-It's not just that, a lot of these players have families and kids, and we have to keep battling away”.
+We are really hopeful".